ValentinJourne/weatheRcues/README.md

 ## Overview

-The R code `weatheRcues` was developed to make comparison of weather cues method on biological data, here seed production data.
-We used here already developed R package (i.e. climwin) but also alternative methods, now accessible in R code from Simmonds et al. The current study is already ongoing.
+The `weatheRcues` R code was developed to make comparison of weather cues method on biological data, here seed production data.
+It integrates existing R packages (e.g., `climwin`) alongside alternative approaches, including methods adapted from Simmonds et al. and Thackeray et al., now fully accessible through R code.
+This work is part of an ongoing study.
+**Disclaimer**, `weatheRcues` is not a formal R package, but rather a research compendium - organized with predefined files, folders structures, functions in order to support reproducible research.

 ## Features

 The main purpose of `weatheRcues` is to compare different methods to identify weather cues; i.e. what triggers or inhibitors of seed production.
+Feel free to adjust the code for other variable you would be interested in, such as tree ring data, phenological data, etc.

 ## Installation